jewzaam/mcp-jira-server/TEST_PLAN.md

 # MCP JIRA Server Test Plan

 This document maps 1:1 to unit tests in the codebase.
 Each test item corresponds to a specific test method for the MCP JIRA server.
+Validation is done by a human, checking that implementation meets intent of the test, not just technically the literal interpretation of the description.

 ## CONFIG - Configuration Management